anthony-dgx/datadog-scim-idp/README.md

 - `GET /health` - Health check endpoint
 - `GET /docs` - API documentation (Swagger UI)

-## 📊 Comprehensive Logging & Monitoring
+## 📊 Comprehensive Logging & Monitoring with Datadog Agent

-The application includes comprehensive logging that sends all actions and SCIM payloads to Datadog for monitoring and debugging.
+The application includes comprehensive logging with a **Datadog agent** that automatically collects all logs and sends them to Datadog for monitoring and debugging.

 ### 🔍 What Gets Logged